AgrawalAmey/agrawalamey.github.io/_drafts/better-living-through-keras.md

 While most of the above mentioned issues could be resolved by strange Keras-TensorFlow spaghetti it seemed easier to write the complete code in TensorFlow.
 But recently while working on a computer vision project I decided to give a shot to Keras again.
-It turned out to be the most delightful experience.
+It turned out to be a delightful experience.

-The improved
+The improved Keras integration and improved API